FTC7393/evlib_book/src/evlib/Adding-Servos-to-Autonomous.md

 }
 ```

-The next step in the tutorial is [[Vuforia and OpenCV Beacon Color Detection]].
+The next step in the tutorial is [Vuforia and OpenCV Beacon Color Detection](Vuforia-and-OpenCV-Beacon-Color-Detection.md).